-What is the Best Idris Elba movie?
+What are the Best Idris Elba movies?
 When he shot to fame in drama series‘ The Wire and Luther, one thing was clear: Elba had something special about him.
 In whatever movie and TV series he’s in, he never fails to elevate it to another level and give his absolute all to whatever role he’s given.

 Maybe you know him more from his music career as DJ Big Driis, but no matter how you got introduced to the thespian, let us guide you through the best Idris Elba movies out there — at least, in my opinion.

 Best Idris Elba movies

 - The Suicide Squad

 - The Jungle Book